Back to Blog

 Tip: click any brand name in this post to open quick Brand Intel.

 We're tracking verified paid partnerships across Instagram and TikTok in the Beauty niche over the last 30 days.
-Here are the smaller and mid-tier brands actively hiring creators right now.
+Here are the brands actively hiring creators right now, minus the mega-mainstream names you already know.

 Browse all brands with verified emails and real campaign data.
 Explore the brand directory →